MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-outbound-calling.md

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

 This article describes how you, as an administrator, can set up outbound calling for phone numbers in your organization.
-After you set up outbound calling, your agents can make calls to customers in the Omnichannel for Customer Service or Customer Service workspace app.
+After you set up outbound calling, your agents can make calls to customers in the Customer Service workspace app.

 If you don't have any phone numbers provisioned for your business, then see [Acquire a new phone number](voice-channel-manage-phone-numbers.md#acquire-new-phone-numbers) to learn how you can acquire new phone numbers.
 Phone number calling plans must be provisioned to support making calls to be used for outbound voice.